 Hazop Facilitator | Facilitation Case Study

 We first worked as a HAZOP Facilitator in December 2011.
 The study was of a processing plant for an engineering firm and their mining client.
 Since then we have conducted additional studies in partnership with other engineering firms for their clients.
-For all of our recent HAZOP studies we have used the excellent Process Hazard Assessment software from LIhou.
+For all of our recent HAZOP studies we have used the HAZOP Manager 7.0 software.
 In this case study we describe both a manual approach and our approach using the HAZOP software.